 Each family is different.
 They are made up of different people, with different needs, ideas and ways of behaving.
-This can make a family a special group, but can also mean that getting on together is not always easy.
+This can make a family a special group, but can also mean that getting on well with each other is not always easy.

 Read more about Family relationships

 Living in care